mariahcoleno/french-language-learning-platform/README.md

 3. (Optional) Upgrade tools: pip install `--upgrade pip setuptools wheel`
 4. Install dependencies (if not already): `pip install -r requirements.txt`
    - If requirements.txt is missing, use the manual install command above.
+5. Navigate to the application source code folder: `cd nuansa-french-tutor`
-5. Proceed to "Run the App" below.
+6. Proceed to "Run the App" below.

 #### Run the App (Both Options):
 1. `python3 -m app.main`